Barcelona On A Budget

 Montcada, 15-23

 Set deep in the heart of the area of El Born, this is one of the world's best Picasso museums.
 It sets out his work in a chronological order, allowing museum visitors to follow the logical progression of his work.
-This is an extremely popular museum and queues begin early on its Open Day, so try to get there before 10:00 to ensure that you don't miss out.
+This is a popular museum and queues begin early on its open day, so try to get there before 10:00 to ensure that you don't miss out.

 CCCB (Centre de Cultura Contemporánia de Barcelona)